-Bulb vegetables are aromatic vegetables, usually used to flavor soup, casserole, broth and stock.
-As the name says, bulb, so is definitely not the leafy part.
-To name a few – shallot, scallion, garlic, leek, onion, etc. Bulb vegetables are very important key ingredients that turn a bland dish to an exciting one.
-Some bulb are even said to have anti-cancer properties and also boost immunity.
+Bulb vegetables are aromatic vegetables, usually used to flavor soup, casserole, broth, and stock.
+As the name says, bulb so is definitely not the leafy part.
+To name a few – shallot, scallion, garlic, leek, onion, etc. Bulb vegetables are very important key ingredients that turn a bland dish into an exciting one.
+Some bulbs are even said to have anti-cancer properties and also boost immunity.

-This category of vegetables are usually consist of above-ground stem vegetables.
+This category of vegetables usually consists of above-ground stem vegetables.
 Asparagus is an obvious example of stem vegetables.
-Although there is plenty of other vegetables with substantial amount of stem tissue, the term “stem vegetables” are only referred to above-ground stem vegetables – celery, chard, fennel, fiddlehead, cardoon, bamboo shoot, etc.
+Although there is plenty of other vegetables with a substantial amount of stem tissue, the term “stem vegetables” is only referred to above-ground stem vegetables – celery, chard, fennel, fiddlehead, cardoon, bamboo shoot, etc.

-The flower vegetables are where the flower part of the plant are used as food.
-Technically, this category of vegetables do also consist of leaf, stem and roots but in general, only the flower parts are consumed.
-They are broccoli, broccoli flowers, artichoke, cauliflower, daylily, caper, squash blossoms and courgette flowers.
+The flower vegetables are where the flower part of the plant is used as food.
+Technically, this category of vegetables do also consists of leaf, stem, and roots but in general, only the flower parts are consumed.
+They are broccoli, broccoli flowers, artichoke, cauliflower, daylily, caper, squash blossoms, and courgette flowers.

 Root vegetables are generally underground vegetables, they are the storage organ of the vegetables.
-Consist of carbohydrates, sugar and starches.
-Root vegetables are nutrient dense, owing to they grow underground hence absorbing a lots of nutrients from the soil.
+Consist of carbohydrates, sugar, and starches.
+Root vegetables are nutrient-dense, owing to they grow underground hence absorbing a lot of nutrients from the soil.
 To name a few of them – carrot, radish, turnips, etc.

 Either consumed raw or cooked, these vegetables are largely harvested for their leafy part.
 Also known as potherbs, greens, vegetable greens, leafy greens, or salad greens.
 Excellent source of fiber and protein per calorie and low in fats.
-Dark green colored vegetables, for example spinach and bak choy are an excellent source of calcium which is the best substitute for people who are lactose intolerance.
+Dark green-colored vegetables, for example, spinach and bak choy are an excellent sources of calcium which is the best substitute for people who are lactose intolerant.